MiraiAnime/nyaa-discord-release-bot/README.md

 BDMV
 Moozzi2
 ```
-while you can write these settings to the file yourself, I would much rather just configure them using the bot commands (`.help`)
+while you can write these requirements to the file yourself, I would much rather just configure them using the bot commands (`.help`)

 ---